 Banking Operations During the Covid-19 Pandemic

-We appreciate your patience and understanding during our State's "Stay at Home Order."
-As of June 1, our lobbies will be open to serve our customers during our normal business hours.
+Our lobbies are open to serve our customers during our normal business hours.
 For everyone's protection, and in compliance with the government mandate, a face mask is required to enter the Bank.
 We ask that you stop as you enter the Bank and lower your face mask for a moment so we may identify you and then enter.
 We also ask that you maintain at least six feet of space between you and other customers.
 There is signage in the Bank to remind you.

 - Use the Itasca Bank & Trust Co.
 Mobile app to deposit checks and transfer funds.